-Subsequent to students' admission to the programme, apart from formal events and orientations, a tea gathering for newly admitted students was organized.
-This event provided students an opportunity to know each other better and learn about various academic opportunities offered by the School.
+Subsequent to students' admission to the programme, formal events and orientations for newly admitted students were organized.
+The events provided students an opportunity to know each other better and learn about various academic opportunities offered by the School.

 3. Programme Structure